Kabaneri of the Iron Fortress Episode 2

 Takumi finds a Ikoma just as the latter regained consciousness and was celebrating his victory over a Kabane that had attacked him.
 Takumi’s elated that their work on the piercing gun paid off.
-He’s taken aback, though, when Ikoma says he was bitten, but that he’s okay.
+Takumi learned that a kabane had bitten Ikoma, but that he didn’t seemed infected.
+Takumi felt shocked.

 Mumei, fresh from killing the Kabane at the end of last episode, arrives at the survivor’s staging area under Ayame’s command.
 The bushi are fighting to hold the Kabane back.
 In their fear, the nobles are beginning to challenge Ayame’s decision to wait for her father (who went to confirm the Koutetsujou was still safe).
-Mumei arrives, dressed very differently than she was before, now with a metal headband and wrappings around her legs and a bushi-like rifle strapped to her back.
+Mumei arrives in a very different outfit than before, now with a metal headband and wrappings around her legs and a bushi-like rifle strapped to her back.
 She tells the nobles to stand down.
 One of them tries to push her aside, and a second later, she slammed him, writhing in pain, to the ground.
 Telling the train’s engineer (a trainee named Yukina) to get ready, Mumei tells Ayame to wait until she clears a path.
 She then proceeded to leap over the wall.

-After double-checking her gear, she sliced off a Kabane’s head and threw it into the air to get all of them good and mad at her.
+After she double-checked her gear, Mumei sliced off a Kabane’s head and threw it into the air to get all of them good and mad at her.
 Then she sprinted towards the Koutetsujou.
 Her Kabane hunt was professional Parkour in action.
 She ran up walls, flipped, and shot the Kabane while she was still in the air.
 She lured them into narrow alleys and destroyed their caged hearts.
-When she finally reached her goal, her only real emotion seemed to be regret that her escapade took 10 seconds longer than she anticipated.
+When she finally reached her goal, she felt disappointed.
+She had taken 10 seconds longer than she anticipated.

 Ayame and Kurusu, the leader of her bushi forces, head for the train.

 Ikoma and Takumi arrive at the train.
-Takumi’s come to terms with his feelings about Ikoma having been bitten, but he knows no one else will accept it, so he throws a cloak around Ikoma’s shoulders.
+Takumi came to terms with his feelings about Ikoma’s bite, but he knows no one else will accept it, so he threw a cloak around Ikoma’s shoulders.
 Two guards try to force them to prove they haven’t been bitten before allowing them on the train.
-They’re spared that confrontation when two Kabane arrive.
+Two kabane arrive and spare them a confrontation.
 Ikoma’s convinced that if he kills the Kabane in front of everyone, the crowd will have to accept him.
 A sleepy Mumei doesn’t give him a chance, though, as she nonchalantly kills the Kabane on her way to the Koutetsujou.

-Ikoma recognized her as the girl who talked to him while he was imprisoned.
+Ikoma recognized her.
+They had spoken when he was in the cell.
 She notices immediately that he’s different; she even tells him that’s he’s not normal.

 Ayame and her horde arrive and begin boarding.
 Recognizing Ikoma, Kurusu tries to arrest him, but Mumei waves the bushi off and confirms Ikoma’s not a Kabane.
 Ikoma and Takumi board near he back so Ikoma can recharge his gun.
 Mumei goes to the control room where she finds a corner, covers herself with her cloak, and goes to sleep.
 The veins on her face glow orange-yellow.